yeliheng/EventBus/README.md

 ## EventBus Features

 - Easy to use, only three lines of code, you can elegantly implement an event publishing and listening function.
 The project uses the singleton pattern and provides a shared EventBus instance globally.
-- Compatibility, support pure Java applications and Spring/SpringBoot framework, in the Spring framework, no need to manually register the subscriber, EventBus will automatically scan the Bean and register.
+- Compatibility, support pure Java applications and Spring/SpringBoot framework.
+In the Spring framework, no need to register the subscriber manually, EventBus will automatically scan the bean and register.
-- High performance, support asynchronous, in asynchronous mode, the logic in the subscriber will run in a separate thread, and be managed by the thread pool.
+- High performance, support asynchronous.
+In asynchronous mode, the logic in the subscriber will run in a separate thread, and be managed by the thread pool.
 - Tiny, EventBus has no heavily dependencies, is tiny, the jar file is only about 15 kb.

 ## Environment Requirements